FireHard Canada

 Standard construction details and product-specific installation specifications are currently under development.
 The existing modules provide material requirements and general assembly guidance.
 Detailed CAD-ready construction drawings and the Component & Assembly Reference database are coming.
 Help us prioritize →

-Six guides covering every element of the building envelope in specification-grade detail.
+Six guides covering every element of the building envelope in designer-ready detail.
 Full research references, product options, cost analysis, installation details, CNEL specifications for each element, and equivalency guidance for alternative materials and engineered solutions.

 Close Neighbour Exposure Level (CNEL) Guide